sinansoftltd/test-ticket-booking/README.md

 - ConnectionHandler class implemented to support very bottom layer of our distributed databases - Connections, update and select queries.
 - Another new implementation of ResultSet class added to project to support retrieving results from multiple database connections.
 - DistributionUtils class implemented to support our basic operations regarding distributions.
+- PropertiesParser implemented to read databases configurations from `database.properties`.
 - Two mysql databases and 1 postgresql database configured to connect to our live application (You can add more easily).

 Live version:
 `http://sinanserver.net:8080/RezerwacjeBiletow/`

 ### How it works?
 Current application is configured to distribute using 2 **MySQL** databases (servers) and a **PostgreSQL** database.
-You can add any other database configuration at any time, you just need to update ConnectionHandler and add your own configurations.
+You can add any other database configuration at any time, you just need to update `src/ressources/database.properties` and add your own configurations.
 Also adding more databases while we have some records in our database is possible without breaking relations or loosing data.

 We've changed ID format for all tables as follow: `{distributionKey}:UUID` like:
 <br />